danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 "Who is my audience?" is a good question to begin with.
 Sometimes we want to share notebooks within teams, and sometimes we want to publish them to the world.
-For example, if you are the sole user and you only need the code for a day, you might use a Jupyter notebook as a messy scratch pad, executing cells out of order and not bothering to leave a record of the software dependencies (what libraries, what versions, etc.).
+If you are the sole user and you only need the code for a day, you might use a Jupyter notebook as a messy scratch pad, executing cells out of order and not bothering to leave a record of the software dependencies (what libraries, what versions, etc.).
 But if the notebook is meant to be used for a